MasonGYC/Go-Assignment/README.md

  For implementation details, refer to the code.

 ## Output
 The `logs.txt` in each folder contains the sample outputs with 3 nodes, and the coordinator fails after 4 seconds.

-**Process:**
-Normal data sync between node 1,2,3->
-Coordinator fails ->
-Node 0 and 1 both detect failure and start election ->
-Node 1 refuse Node 0's request ->
-Node 0 ends election ->
-Node 1 won election and become coordinator ->
-Normal data sync between node 1,2

 ### Simulation
 #### 1. Multiple GO routines / Best case / Worst case